 Risk Inherent Risk Residual Risk Changes 1.
 Failure to maintain effective corporate performance management and implement change management processes 20 6 An action was updated to present the Corporate Plan 2020-2024 to Policy and Performance Committee on 5 February 2020 and recommend to Council on 4 March 2020 for adoption.
-The residual risk score has been revised after it was considered that the An action was updated to prepare for the Local Government Association (LGA) peer review in May 2020. position with regards to this risk had improved.
+The residual risk score has been revised after it was considered that the An action was updated to prepare for the Local Government Association (LGA) peer review in May 2020. position with regards to his risk had improved.
 As the level of uncertainty facing the Council has reduced following the conclusion of the May 2019 Borough elections and significant progress has been made with the production of a new Corporate Plan, the residual risk score was reduced from 9 to 6.
 2. Failure to obtain adequate resources to achieve service objectives 25 12 An action was updated to respond to the loss of car parking income from Nottinghamshire County Council.
-Although the residual risk score does not need to change, it was considered that the position with regards to this risk had Improved .
-An action was amended to implement the advice provided by specialist external solicitors and counsel to support the tram compensation claim against Nottingham City Council. • The completed actions removed from the action plan include: Complete the disposal of the Town Hall in Beeston Present an updated Business Strategy to the Finance and Resources Committee.
+Although the residual risk score does not need to change, it was considered that the position with regards to this risk had Improved . rore does not need to lange, it was considered lat the position with regards An action was amended to implement the advice provided by specialist external solicitors and counsel to support the tram compensation claim against Nottingham City Council.
+The completed actions removed from the action plan include: Complete the disposal of the Town Hall in Beeston Present an updated Business Strategy to the Finance and Resources Committee.